|

 Exercise 7

-As Exercise 6 but moving laterally with the left foot.
+As Exercise 6, moving laterally with the left foot.

 How do we measure agility?

-There are a number of tests to measure an athlete's agility.
+There are several tests to measure an athlete's agility.
 They

 include: